Understanding the Issue

 WiFi allows an access point, like a modem or router, to share an Internet connection with client devices like computers, tablets, phones, and many other wireless-capable devices.
 Much like a cordless phone, the access point is the base station and your wireless device is the handset, capable of connecting to the network without wires providing it is within range of the base station.

 Access points of the 802.11b/g/n variety will operate in some capacity on the 2.4GHz spectrum, a frequency that is unlicensed and free to use for any wireless connection.
 This is where WiFi interference comes into play.
 As so many household items offer wireless capability, the 2.4GHz spectrum has become congested with competing signals from nearby devices.
-With 2.4GHz only offering 14 channels and only three of which don't overlap in some way, the technology is not specifically designed to combat interference.
+With 2.4GHz only offering 14 channels, and only three of those not overlapping in some way, the technology is not specifically designed to combat interference.

 Resolving the Issue